 The District places no limit on the amount it may invest in any one fund.
-The investment in Florida PRIME was 2% of the District's total investments as of September 30, 2023.
-The investment in Dreyfus Treasury Securities Cash Management was 98% of the District's investments.
+The investment in Florida PRIME was 8% of the District's total investments as of September 30, 2024.
+The investment in Dreyfus Treasury Obligation Cash Management was 92% of the District's investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2023 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2024 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.
-In addition, the District has the ability to hold investments to maturity which may have fair values less than cost.
-The District's investments are recorded at fair value.